-It has been determined that this notice of proposed rulemaking is not a significant regulatory action as defined in Executive Order 12866.
+It has been determined that these temporary regulations are not a significant regulatory action as defined in Executive Order 12866.
 Therefore, a regulatory assessment is not required.
-An initial regulatory flexibility analysis has been prepared pursuant to 5 U.S.C. section 604 for the collections of information in this Treasury Decision.
-The analysis is set forth below under the heading "Initial Regulatory Flexibility Analysis."
-Pursuant to section 7805(f) of the Code, these regulations will be submitted to the Chief Counsel for Advocacy of the Small Business Administration for comment on its impact on small business.
+It has been determined that a final regulatory flexibility analysis is required for the collection of information in this Treasury decision under 5 U.S.C.
+604. This analysis is set forth below under the heading "Final Regulatory Flexibility Act Analysis."
+Pursuant to section 7805(f) of the Internal Revenue Code, these temporary regulations will be submitted to the Chief Counsel for Advocacy of the Small Business Administration for comment on their impact on small business.

-Initial Regulatory Flexibility Analysis
+Final Regulatory Flexibility Act Analysis

+This analysis is required under the Regulatory Flexibility Act (5 U.S.C. chapter 6).
 This regulatory action is intended to simplify and clarify the current rules relating to both deemed and actual asset acquisitions.
 The current rules were developed over a long period of time and have been repeatedly amended.

-The IRS and Treasury believe these proposed regulations will significantly improve the clarity of the rules relating to both deemed and actual asset acquisitions.
+The IRS and Treasury believe these temporary regulations will significantly improve the clarity of the rules relating to both deemed and actual asset acquisitions.

-The major objective of the proposed regulations is to modify the rules for allocating purchase price in both deemed and actual asset acquisitions.
-In addition, the proposed regulations replace the general rules for electing to treat a stock sale as an asset sale.
+The major objective of these temporary regulations is to modify the rules for allocating purchase price in both deemed and actual asset acquisitions.
+In addition, these temporary regulations replace the general rules for electing to treat a stock sale as an asset sale.

 These collections of information may affect small businesses if the stock of a corporation which is a small entity is acquired in a qualified stock purchase or if a trade or business which is also a small business is transferred in a taxable transaction.
 Form 8023 (on which an election to treat a stock sale as an asset sale is filed) has been submitted to and approved by the Office of Management and Budget.
 With respect to Form 8023, the IRS estimated that 201 forms would be filed each year and that each taxpayer would require 12.98 hours to comply.
 Form 8594 (on which a sale or acquisition of assets constituting a trade or business is reported) has also been submitted to and approved by the Office of Management and Budget.
 With respect to Form 8594, the IRS estimated that 20,000 forms would be filed each year and that each taxpayer would require 12.25 hours to comply.
 These estimates have been made available for public comment and no public comments have been received.
-These proposed regulations do not impose new requirements on small businesses and, in fact, should lessen any difficulties associated with the existing reporting requirements by clarifying the rules associated with deemed and actual asset acquisitions.
+The regulations do not impose new requirements on small businesses and, in fact, should lessen any difficulties associated with the existing reporting requirements by clarifying the rules associated with deemed and actual asset acquisitions.